Chilean flamingos in exhibit

 Phoenicopterus chilensis

-From Brazil and Peru in the north through Argentina in the south
+From Brazil and Peru in the north to Argentina in the south

 Chilean flamingo in exhibit Endangered Status Graph - Near Threatened Endangered Status Graph - Near Threatened